Family Friendly Things to do in Duluth MN

 Train Rides in MN

 This is just one place you can take train rides in Minnesota.
 There are hiding all over the state.
-My favorite is actually in Taylors Falls.
+My favorite is actually near Taylors Falls.
 Find out where the 7 Best Scenic Train Rides in Minnesota are.

 Great Lakes Aquarium